freeCodeCamp/guide/src/pages/git/git-blame/index.md

 0292b580 (Jane Doe      2018-06-18 00:17:23 -0500 3) end
 ```

-Each line annotated with the SHA, name of the author and date of the last commit.
+Each line is annotated with the SHA, name of the author and date of the last commit.

 ### Aliasing Git Blame

 Some programmers don't like the word 'blame', because of the negative connotation 'blaming someone' brings with it.
-Also the tool is rarely (if ever) used for blaming someone, instead aksing for advice or understanding the history of a file.
-So you sometimes see people use an alias to change `git blame` to something sounding nicer.
-Like `git who`, `git history` or `git praise`.
-To do that you simply add an git alias like this:
+Also, the tool is rarely (if ever) used for blaming someone, but rather to ask for advice or understand the history of a file.
+Therefore, sometimes people use an alias to change `git blame` to something which sounds a bit nicer such as `git who`, `git history` or `git praise`.
+To do that you simply add a git alias like this:

 `git config --global alias.history blame`

-You can see more information about aliasing git commands [here](../git-alias/index.md).
+You can find more information about aliasing git commands [here](../git-alias/index.md).

 ### Text Editor Plugins utilizing Git Blame

 There are a few plugins out there for various text editors which utilize `git blame`.
-For example to create something like heat maps or add inline information for the current line you are inspecting.
-A famous examples is [GitLense](https://gitlens.amod.io/) for VSCode.
+For example, to create something like heat maps or add inline information for the current line you are inspecting.
+A famous example is [GitLense](https://gitlens.amod.io/) for VSCode.

 ### Further Reading